openstack/nova/doc/source/devref/distributed_scheduler.rst

 Host Filter
 -----------

 As we mentioned earlier, filtering hosts is a very deployment-specific process.
 Service Providers may have a different set of criteria for filtering Compute nodes than a University.
-To faciliate this the `nova.scheduler.filters` module supports a variety of filtering strategies as well as an easy means for plugging in your own algorithms.
+To facilitate this, the `DistributedScheduler` supports a variety of filtering strategies as well as an easy means for plugging in your own algorithms.
+Specifying filters involves 2 settings.
+One makes filters available for use.
+The second specifies which filters to use by default (out of the filters available).
+The reason for this second option is that there may be support to allow end-users to specify specific filters during a build at some point in the future.

-The filter used is determined by the `--default_host_filters` flag, which points to a Python Class.
-By default this flag is set to `[AllHostsFilter]` which simply returns all available hosts.
-But there are others:
+Making filters available:

+Filters are made available to the scheduler via the `--scheduler_available_filters` setting.
+This setting can be specified more than once and should contain lists of filter class names (with full paths) to make available.
+Specifying 'nova.scheduler.filters.standard_filters' will cause all standard filters under 'nova.scheduler.filters' to be made available.
+That is the default setting.
+Additionally, you can specify your own classes to be made available.
+For example, 'myfilter.MyFilterClass' can be specified.
+Now that you've configured which filters are available, you should set which ones you actually want to use by default.

+Setting the default filtering classes:

+The default filters to use are set via the `--scheduler_default_filters` setting.
+This setting should contain a list of class names.
+You should not specify the full paths with these class names.
+By default this flag is set to `['AvailabilityZoneFilter', 'RamFilter', 'ComputeFilter']`.
+Below is a list of standard filter classes:

+ * `AllHostsFilter` includes all hosts (essentially is a No-op filter)
+ * `AvailabilityZoneFilter` provides host filtering based on availability_zone
+ * `ComputeFilter` provides host filtering based on `InstanceType` extra_specs, comparing against host capability announcements
+ * `CoreFilter` provides host filtering based on number of cpu cores
+ * `DifferentHostFilter` provides host filtering based on scheduler_hint's 'different_host' value.
+With the scheduler_hints extension, this allows one to put a new instance on a different host from another instance
- * `ComputeFilter` provides host filtering based on the memory and disk size specified in the `InstanceType` record passed into `run_instance`.
+ * `IsolatedHostsFilter` provides host filtering based on the 'isolated_hosts' and 'isolated_images' flags/settings.
  * `JSONFilter` filters hosts based on simple JSON expression grammar.
 Using a LISP-like JSON structure the caller can request instances based on criteria well beyond what `ComputeFilter` specifies.
 See `nova.tests.scheduler.test_host_filters` for examples.
+ * `RamFilter` provides host filtering based on the memory needed vs memory free
+ * `SameHostFilter` provides host filtering based on scheduler_hint's 'same_host' value.
+With the scheduler_hints extension, this allows one to put a new instance on the same host as another instance
+ * `SimpleCIDRAffinityFilter` provides host filtering based on scheduler_hint's 'build_near_host_ip' value.
+With the scheduler_hints extension, this allows one to put a new instance on a host within the same IP block.

-To create your own `HostFilter` the user simply has to derive from `nova.scheduler.filters.AbstractHostFilter` and implement one method: `host_passes`.
+To create your own `HostFilter` the user simply has to derive from `nova.scheduler.filters.BaseHostFilter` and implement one method: `host_passes`.
 This method accepts a `HostState` instance describing a host as well as a `filter_properties` dictionary.
 Host capabilities can be found in `HostState`.capabilities and other properites can be found in `filter_properties` like `instance_type`, etc.  Your method should return True if it passes the filter.

 Flags
 -----